 Following approval of a new product, a pharmaceutical company and the approved product are subject to continuing regulation by the FDA, including, among other things, monitoring and recordkeeping activities, reporting to the applicable regulatory authorities of adverse experiences with the product, providing the regulatory authorities with updated safety and efficacy information, product sampling and distribution requirements, and complying with promotion and advertising requirements, which include, among others, standards for direct-to-consumer advertising, restrictions on promoting drugs for uses or in patient populations that are not described in the drug's approved labeling (known as "off-label use"), limitations on industry-sponsored scientific and educational activities, and requirements for promotional activities involving the Internet.
-Although physicians may prescribe legally available drugs for off-label uses, manufacturers may not market or promote such off-label uses.
-Prescription drug promotional materials must be submitted to the FDA in conjunction with their first use.
-Further, if there are any modifications to the drug, including changes in indications, labeling, or manufacturing processes or facilities, the applicant to develop additional data or conduct additional non-clinical studies and clinical trials.
+Although physicians may prescribe legally available drugs for off-label uses, manufactures may not market or promote such off-label uses.
+Prescription drug processes or facilities, the applicant may be required to submit and obtain FDA approval of a new NDA or NDA supplement, which may require the applicant to develop additional data or conduct additional non-clinical studies and clinical trials.
 As with new NDAs, the review process is often significantly extended by FDA requests for additional information or clarification.
 Any distribution of prescription drug products and pharmaceutical samples must comply with the U.S. Prescription Drug Marketing Act (PDMA) a part of the FDCA.